Columbarium (gastropod)

 Columbarium is a genus of deepwater sea snails, marine gastropod molluscs in the family Columbariidae, the pagoda shells.

 The shells of most species in this family have a long siphonal canal and a noticeable peripheral keel.

+Distribution

+The genus Columbarium survives as a Recent group in the Indo-Pacific, where it primarily inhabits deep waters that range from southeast Africa to Japan, Australia, and northern New Zealand.
+It also has a rich fossil record, appearing in the Maastrichtian and Paleocene of Europe, the upper Eocene and upper Miocene of southern Australia, and the lower Eocene of the southern United States.

 Species

 Species within the genus Columbarium include: